 - the point in time at which the attack happened

 - the version of Syspeace

 - the Syspeace account ID

-The information is collected to facilitate the logic to find the worst blacklist offenders.
-The information about the local computer and Syspeace account ID is used to let the blacklist algorithm contrast between an attack against many computers in the same account and many computers across many accounts.
+The information is collected to facilitate the logic to find the worst blocklist offenders.
+The information about the local computer and Syspeace account ID is used to let the blocklist algorithm contrast between an attack against many computers in the same account and many computers across many accounts.